Difference Between Cargo and Freight Forwarder Insurance

 Carrier’s Liability: When carriers take charge of cargo, they are responsible for ensuring the cargo reaches the destination in good condition.
-If the cargo is damaged, lost or stolen, the freight forwarder will have to reimburse the cost of the cargo and compensate their client.
+If the cargo is damaged, lost, or stolen, the freight forwarder will have to reimburse the cost of the cargo and compensate the client.

 The insurance will reimburse the freight company according to the cargo’s weight and not the cargo’s actual value.

-General Average: Freight forwards are also liable for paying their portion of the general average- (freight forwarder company can split these costs with the cargo owner).
+General Average: Freight forwarders are also liable for paying their portion of the general average (freight forwarder companies can split these costs with the cargo owner).

-Much like cargo insurance, freight forwarder insurance will cover the portion of the general average for the forwarder company.
+Much like cargo insurance, freight forwarder insurance will cover the general average for the forwarder company.

-Error and Omissions: Freight forwarders are also accountable for making sure the handling and paperwork are up to par.
+Error and Omissions: Freight forwarders are also accountable for ensuring the handling and paperwork are up to par.
 Cargo can accidently be left behind; the paperwork may go missing, or cargo handling instructions may not be followed.
 These errors can lead to cargo loss, damage or fines.

-Freight forwarder insurance will cover the costs related to fixing these errors, compensation and custom fines that follow.
+Freight forwarder insurance will cover the costs related to fixing these errors, as well as compensation and custom fines that follow.

 Third-party liability: Ships and trucks can get into accidents with third-party vehicles or public property.
 Third-party accidents can result in lawsuits and settlement expenses.